IngoKl/TodayIngoLearned/README.md

 ### Docker

 Alternatively, you can create your own [Docker](https://www.docker.com) container to run TodayIngoLearned.

-I've provided a very rudimentary Dockerfile (not based on pm2) in the repository to get you started.
+Configure the config.json accordingly and be sure docker-compse is in sync.

+To get started, create the database first on your local enviroment (preferred path is under your $HOME/.til).

+    npm install .
+    mkdir $HOME/.til
+    node install.js createdb
+    node install.js populatedb
+    node install.js setuserpassword Ingo trustn00ne
+    docker-compose up -d --build